ThePotato456/video-cleaner/README.md

 # 🎬 Ultra Cool Discord Video Compressor
+## Disclaimer: I wrote this entirely using claudecode.

 A blazing-fast Python utility to compress videos for Discord sharing (25MB limit).
 Featuring GPU acceleration, multiple quality outputs, batch processing, and more!